The Sons of the American Legion (Sons or SAL) was founded in 1932. The Sons exists to honor the service and sacrifice of Legionnaires.

 All male descendants, adopted sons and stepsons of members of The American Legion, and such male descendants of veterans who died in Service during World I, World War II, the Korean War, the Vietnam War, Lebanon, Grenada, Panama, the Persian Gulf War and the War on Terrorism, during the delimiting periods set forth in Article IV, Section 1, of the National Constitution of The American Legion, or who died subsequent to their honorable discharge from such service, shall be eligible for Membership in the Sons of The American Legion.
 There shall be no forms or class of membership except an active membership.

 Within the 16th District there are 8 current S.A.L.
 Squadrons.
 You can use the link below to learn more about a squadron.
-Or contact District Sons Liaison Victor Graulau Jr Post 28, at 703-864-0113
+Or contact District Sons Liaison Robert Breitenbach, Post 364 (703)593-7711

 Other helpful links about the Sons program are: